DamoNeer/OSINT/Cyber Detective CTF/Evidence Investigation.md

 Once I have found the general location, I planned to look at the street view from bottom right corner counterclockwise from outer street to inner street.
 Within minutes of clicking through street view, I have found the target on Amherst Cres.

+I have also made sure to look at the most recent view on street view due to the nature of when this CTF was created.

 ![image](https://user-images.githubusercontent.com/81070073/120707644-72b7e380-c46f-11eb-9458-8bd24b9a207d.png)

 Answer: red blue